 South Africa is a beautiful country that offers a mesmerising tapestry of experiences for visitors.
 From the famous safaris where you can spot the “Big Five” animals – lions, leopards, elephants, African buffalo and rhinoceroses – in their natural habitat, to the beautiful beaches along the Garden route, there’s really a lot to take in and enjoy.

-Here are some of my favourite places to visit in South Africa, and things to do to in some of the most popular cities to maximise your adventure.
+Here are some of my favourite places to visit in South Africa, and things to do to in some of the most popular cities – from Cape Town to Johannesburg – to maximise your adventure.

 1. Learn about South Africa’s turbulent history at Johannesburg’s Apartheid Museum